alexkodingu/overweight-hello-world/README.md

 ## Introduction

-This project aim to show a full, but simple, CI/CD that deploy an application on Kubernetes.
+This project aim to show a full, but simple, CI/CD that deploy an simple application on Kubernetes (and the required Infrastructure around).
 It is made to run on Google Cloud and cost almost nothing if you don't already use your [GCP free tier](https://cloud.google.com/free/docs/free-cloud-features)

+> You can also use it just to have a free cluster if you don't build & deploy the app.

 ## Architecture